bodycounter326/final-project-code/README.md

 3. If both sensors are still detecting an object after about 2 seconds, there is probably an object/person under the door.
 4. If both the set reset times are set for a sensor, this means the person has passed through the door.
 We then sort the "set" events based on timestamp, and compare which direction the person came through.
 We make use of a buffer of sorts to keep track of events that occur.
 If a person has walked through, the sensors are reset.
 5. This loop repeats ever 0.01 seconds.

+Upon startup, we have main.py reset the current count to 0, and update the history every hour.